TrinhMinhTuan123/craw-f1/README.md

 Here is the server craw data from the formula1.com site including:

-1. all data of teams: working and not work (373 record).
+1. All data of teams: working and not work (373 record).
-2. all data of drivers: working and not work (2101 record).
+2. All data of drivers: working and not work (2101 record).
 3. All races from 1950 (1086 record).
 4. All race results from 1950 (24098 record).